amazon-ion/ion-hive-serde/docs/configuration-options.md

 for more details.

 ## Serialize null columns:
 The SerDe can be configured to serialize or skip columns with null values.
 User can choose to write out strongly typed nulls or untyped nulls.
 Strongly typed nulls type will be determined based on the default Ion to Hive type mapping

 Specification:
 ```
 WITH SERDEPROPERTIES (
-   "serialize_null" = "<NO | UNTYPED | TYPED>" -- default: NO
+   "serialize_null" = "<OMIT | UNTYPED | TYPED>" -- default: OMIT
 )
 ```

 Example: